dannunan/scout-game/README.md

 Entering **quit** will cause the game to halt.
 This will print a debug view of the `GameState` before exiting.

 ## Library
-The primary reason for importing to your own scrip would be to implement custom `Strategy` functions, to play against them or test them against the built-in computer players.
+The primary reason for importing to a script would be to implement custom `Strategy` functions, to play against them or test them against the built-in computer players.

 To create a game instance, pass a vector of strategy functions to `scout::run`.
 You can add a human player with the `get_player_action` strategy.
 The number of strategies determines the number of players, which must be between 3 and 5.